alessandroragano/music-archive-quality-prediction/README.md

 The model ```qama_full.pt``` is trained using all the Vinylset tracks.
 Unlike the cross-validation models, the full model has not been evaluated in the ICASSP paper although it might be more accurate.
 Informal tests show aligned results with the cross-validation models.

+## Paper and license
+If you use QAMA or Vinylset please cite this paper:

+A. Ragano, E. Benetos, and A. Hines "Audio Quality Assessment of Vinyl Music Collections using Self-Supervised Learning", in IEEE International Conference on Acoustics, Speech, and Signal Processing (ICASSP) 2023

+(link will be up soon).